 Almost all models are now are supplied with a microphone and feature an auto-setup routine.
 This involves connecting the microphone to the amplifier, initiating the setup routine and letting the microphone register the tones sent out.
 This tells the amplifier where each speaker is in relation to one another and their relative sizes.
-Better-equipped models use advanced systems that take into account room acoustics and reflections from walls, floors and ceilings.
+Better-equipped models use advanced systems that also take into account room acoustics and audio reflections from walls, floors and ceilings.

 Setting up a subwoofer is little bit trickier as the lower frequencies don’t provide as constant an output and further fine-tuning is likely to improve results.
 We have a blog post coming soon to explain this in further detail.

 The AVR may also need configuring to accommodate your specific speaker setup.
 Most models above a basic level offer seven channels of amplification, allowing you to choose a 7.1 set-up, or a 5.1.2 Dolby Atmos configuration.
-If you aren’t using either of these the ‘spare’ channels of amplification can often be used to run a further pair of speakers in another area as a second zone.
+If you aren’t using either of these the ‘spare’ channels of amplification can often be used to run a further pair of speakers in another area as an independent second audio zone.

-HDMI switching is another very useful benefit, allowing multiple AV sources (e.g. BluRay or DVD player, Sky/ cable box, streaming devices) to be connected and the AVR used to switch both the audio sent to the speakers and the video sent to the screen at the same time.
+HDMI switching is another very useful benefit, allowing multiple AV sources (e.g. BluRay/ DVD player, Sky/ cable box, streaming devices) to be connected and the AVR used to switch both the audio sent to the speakers and the video sent to the screen at the same time.
 The audio from the TV can often also be sent back down the same HDMI cable to the AVR using the ARC (Audio Return Channel) function of the TV.
 This means easier wiring (and less of it too) as well as a simpler and more intuitive system control.

 The once simple amplifier has taken on many more roles and fulfils more requirements than ever before, and all of these add greatly to the watching and listening experience as well as offering advanced fine tuning to achieve the perfect sound.
 Despite the multitude of new features, we believe home entertainment systems are easier than ever to set up and use.